 Certain writers, correct or not, are valuable and a joy to read.
 (G. K. Chesterton, for instance, with whom I agree less and less each year, but whose every page is sparkling.)
-Yes, style salvages substance, if one applies enough of it.
+They have style.
+So much style that it excuses even a feebleness of substance, if enough verbal gracefulness is applied.

 Andrew Sullivan has style.
-But he doesn’t have quite enough to cover his deficits of substance.
-My view of him, never very high, sank even lower on reading his New York Magazine Trump piece, and then seeing the follow-up interview with Chris Matthews.
+But he doesn’t have quite enough to cover his deficits of substance, which are increasingly (in both senses of the word) yawning.
+My view of him sank precipitously upon a New York Magazine hit piece on Trump, and then seeing the sputtering follow-up interview with Chris Matthews.
 When a writer gets on the tube and call the presumptive Republican nominee a “neofascist” and “a Reality TV asshole,” one strains to compliment him on the nuanced elegance of his learned self-expression.
-Which, frankly, has been a stream of moral and intellectual incoherence for quite a while.
+True, his positions have been morally and intellectually incoherent for quite a while.
 Sullivan has been a cheerleader for George Bush and Barack Obama, The Bell Curve and the war in Iraq.
-He’s supported torture and Thatcher, and is a “faithful Roman Catholic” who,to quote Wikipedia, has incidentally “posted anonymous online advertisements for unprotected anal sex, preferably with ‘other HIV-positive men’.”
+He’s supported torture and Thatcher, and is a “faithful Roman Catholic” who, to quote Wikipedia, has “posted anonymous online advertisements for unprotected anal sex, preferably with ‘other HIV-positive men’.”

 Take this selection of Sullivaniana that Douthat favored enough to quote: